shtrausslearning/shtrausslearning.github.io/docs/markdown/about.md

 - Aerospace Engineering from Tohoku University (graduate) <br>
 - Worked on **Meshless methodology** for discretisation & high order interpolation methods (ML approach)<br>
-- Also worked on Synthetic Turbulence methodolgy as part of **JAXA** project (approach configuration subproject)
+- Also worked on Synthetic Turbulence methodolgy as part of **JAXA** project (approach configuration subproject), in particular integration of divergence free properties for SEM & its use in aeroacoutics
 - Introduced biomimicry approach for vehicle aerodynamic optimisation/reverse engineering optimisation
 - Specialise in Computation Fluid Dynamics & Aeroacoustics